 I see that students have to pay an application fee and program tuition.
-Is there an application fee for Leaders, or other costs I should be aware of?
+Is there an application fee for leaders, or other costs I should be aware of?

-Group Leaders are professional employees of World Learning and not participants; therefore, there are no fees to apply for a Leader position.
+Group leaders are professional employees of World Learning and not participants; therefore, there are no fees to apply for a leader position.

-Are Leaders responsible for paying for their travel?
+Are leaders responsible for paying for their travel?

-In addition to providing Leaders with a stipend for their work, The Experiment covers leaders’ program-related travel expenses, including:
+In addition to providing leaders with a stipend for their work, The Experiment covers leaders’ program-related travel expenses, including:

-- Meals and lodging during the Leader Training Week;
+- Meals and lodging during Staff Training;

 - International flights to and from the program country;